 average, falling below the long-term average for the first time in

-mean.
-The curved line is a nine-point binomial filter which shows
+The smoothed curved line is a nine-point binomial filter which

 more details on the U.S. climate.

-several areas of the world experienced extremes in climate.
-The
+areas of the world experienced extremes in climate.
+The worst

 Citing This Report